clementchadebec/pyraug/docs/source/advanced/setting_configs.rst

 ************************************************

-In pyraug, the configurations of the models, trainers and samplers are stored and used as :class:`dataclasses.dataclass`.
-Nonetheless, any configuration class has a classmethod :class:`~pyraug.config.BaseConfig.from_json_file` coming from :class:`~pyraug.config.BaseConfig` allowing to directly load config from ``.json`` files into ``dataclasses``
+In pyraug, the configurations of the models, trainers and samplers are stored and used as :class:`dataclasses.dataclass` and all inherit from the :class:`~pyraug.config.BaseConfig`.
+Hence, any configuration class has a classmethod :class:`~pyraug.config.BaseConfig.from_json_file` coming from :class:`~pyraug.config.BaseConfig` allowing to directly load config from ``.json`` files into ``dataclasses``.

+.. _loading from json:

 Loading a config from a ``.json``
 =================================================